firstcontributions/firstcontributions.github.io/CONTRIBUTING.md

 Now you can open your cloned project at ` http://localhost:3000/ ` can we put your own github username in this file.

+ok this is my new line adding to the project and this is the new one.